kevinmainairungu/GAADTEST/README.md

 **1. Required to run project:**
        ` - To run this project use Android studio 3.* and later.
 It will be less messy.
          - Gradle version used: gradle 4.0.
 You can use multiple gradle versions vby having them stored offline.
-[You can read this to set it up.](www.sth)
         `

 **2. Clone this repository :**